the-walking-agency-det/indii-music-babyrobots/docs/MASTER_TODO_LIST.md

 ---

 ##  CORE RING (Absolute Foundation)

+**Note from Gemini:** Several tasks in this section reference `Shell.tsx`.
+This file was not found during code review.
+Further investigation is needed to locate the correct file or confirm its implementation location.
 - [x] Chat-style interface input component (text + optional voice) - Implemented in Shell.tsx
 - [x] Basic shell layout with placeholder panes (left/main/right) - Implemented in Shell.tsx
 - [x] Toggle logic for showing/hiding nested panes - Implemented in Shell.tsx